Boardsi Launches Venture Capital Governance: Revolutionizing Board-Level Recruiting for Venture Capital Funds

-Las Vegas, Nevada--(Newsfile Corp. - May 18, 2023) - Boardsi, a leading player in the human talent industry, is excited to announce the launch of Venture Capital Governance, a groundbreaking digital recruiting solution specifically designed to meet the board-level needs of venture capital funds and their affiliates.
+LAS VEGAS, NV / ACCESSWIRE / May 19, 2023 / Boardsi, a leading player in the human talent industry, is excited to announce the launch of Venture Capital Governance, a groundbreaking digital recruiting solution specifically designed to meet the board-level needs of venture capital funds and their affiliates.
 With a successful track record since 2016, Boardsi has facilitated thousands of human capital solutions, connecting companies with exceptional talent at the advisory and board levels.

 Venture Capital Governance represents a significant milestone in the evolution of Boardsi's services, addressing the unique challenges and requirements faced by the dynamic and fast-paced venture capital industry.
 This innovative digital platform will empower venture capital funds to access a pool of highly qualified and diverse board-level professionals, revolutionizing their ability to build robust and strategic boards.